AdobeDocs/analytics.en/help/landing/an-landing.md

 ## Access the new landing page {#access-landing}

-After you log in to Adobe Experience CLoud and Analytics, enable the [!UICONTROL New landing page - Beta] toggle button in the lower left corner.
+After you log in to Adobe Experience Cloud and Analytics, enable the [!UICONTROL New landing page - Beta] toggle button in the lower left corner.
 Note that access to the toggle button is user specific, not company specific.

 ![](assets/new-landing.png)